 I wasn’t sure what to expect from this recipe.
-Because it was from a test kitchen, I knew it would it would be okay, but do chocolate chip bars really need bran?
+The recipe is from a test kitchen, so I knew it would be okay, but do chocolate chip bars really need bran?
 Would the cereal do anything for the cookie?
 I liked the fact the bars had a little fiber, and the whole wheat flour was a good thing too.
 But if a snack bar doesn’t taste great, what’s the point?

 As it happened, the bars were a surprise hit!
-The bran added a lot of flavor, but it also helped give the bars a very firm, chewy, texture.
-They were shiny-topped, dense, not overly sweet, and all-around unique — perfect for play groups, brownie meetings, or an afternoon treat with coffee.
+The bran adds a lot of flavor, but it also gives the bars a very firm, chewy, texture.
+They should come out shiny-topped, dense, not overly sweet, and all-around unique.
+The kids I know liked them, so they’re perfect for play groups, brownie meetings, or an afternoon treat with coffee.

 Bran Chocolate Chip Bars